-APPENDIX Day 1: Photo #1 Day 1: Photo #2 Day 1: Photo #3 Day 1: Photo #4 THE RESERVE TO SERVE 3 3 While this image was This photo was Respondents expressed People understood this relatable and inspiring to understandable and mostly positive is an image of a woman most, for some it prompted relatable.
+APPENDIX Day 1: Photo #1 Day 1: Photo #2 Day 1: Photo #3 Day 1: Photo #4 Photo credit: Google Images Photo credit: Jeremy Portje/Dubuque Telegraph Herald Photo credit: Justin Sullivan/Getty Images Photo credit: Kristin Lyons/National Renewable Energy Laboratory While this image was This photo was Respondents expressed People understood this relatable and inspiring to understandable and mostly positive is an image of a woman most, for some it prompted relatable.
 It made associations with ENERGY using a programmable negative reactions due to people think and talk STAR, with many thermostat, and it made associations with government about energy efficiency indicating they always them think about saving treating people "like improvements in their look for the label when money and energy. children." own homes. they shop.
-Day 1: Photo #5 Day 1: Photo #6 Day 2: Photo #1 Day 2: Photo #2 49% This photo was This photo impressed This image prompted Respondents understandable and relatable; many participants, but questions about why the connected with the boy many mentioned wanting to also prompted women is bundled up, in the image, but it did double check their insulation questions.
-People wondered where the with some suggesting not prompt them to to make sure it is sufficient. building is and what keeping the heat low and bundling up is a think about energy efficiency.
-Multiple people mentioned kinds of improvements great way to save emciency. the concept "it will pay for itself." were made to save that money, and others itseii. much energy-in part suggesting they would to find out whether any turn the heat up before of the techniques could letting their home get so be used in their own cold. homes.
+Day 1: Photo #5 Day 1: Photo #6 Day 2: Photo #1 Day 2: Photo #2 Photo credit: DIY Network Photo credit: Paul Yao Photo credit: jamelah/Flickr Photo credit: romrodinka/Getty Images This photo was This photo impressed This image prompted Respondents understandable and relatable; many participants, but questions about why the connected with the boy many mentioned wanting to also prompted questions.
+People women is bundled up, with some suggesting in the image, but it did not prompt them to double check their insulation to make sure it is sufficient. wondered where the keeping the heat low think about energy Multiple people mentioned building is and what and bundling up is a efficiency. the concept "it will pay for kinds of improvements great way to save itself." were made to save that money, and others much energy-in part suggesting they would to find out whether any turn the heat up before of the techniques could letting their home get so be used in their own cold.
+L homes.